How to Create Zip Archives in C# Without 3rd Party Libraries

 Create ZIP Archives of Entire Folder

-This example will send the entire contents of a folder to a ZIP archive.
+This example will send all the folder contents to a ZIP archive.

 using System.IO.Compression;